howardhsu/RCRC/README.md

 ## Dataset
 The annotated dataset is from the reviews of SemEval 2016 Task 5 for laptop and restaurant domain.
-It can be downloaded [here](https://drive.google.com/file/d/1qSTs7VkamBsxKN2iOAsK40zwAF5f1xo1/view?usp=sharing).
+It can be downloaded [here](https://drive.google.com/file/d/1qSTs7VkamBsxKN2iOAsK40zwAF5f1xo1/view?usp=sharing) or `data/RC2.zip`.

 ## Setup